Ruskistiuc/android-example/README.md

 **Note:** If you have any improvement/suggestion, don't hesitate to reach me out or open an issue/suggestion.
 Let's build something good together that anyone can benefit from. 🤖

-# Technologies ⚒️
+# Technologies / Libraries ⚒️

 - Kotlin
+- Ktlint
 - RxJava
+- Mockito
 - Retrofit
-- Mockito
 - Dagger - Hilt
 - Jetpack Compose
+- Compose Bill of Materials (BOM)

 # Decisions 🔀